German Chambers of Commerce Abroad: Structure

+They are purely private, non-governmental and non-diplomatic entities.

 The umbrella organisation of the AHKs is the Association of German Chambers of Industry and Commerce (DIHK), which coordinates and supports the German Chambers.
 Furthermore, cooperation with various German trade associations strengthens the link between German chambers of Commerce Abroad and business and markets.

+AHKs can be best described as subsidized consulting companies.